-London Stock Exchange and Aflac invest in BondCliQ pricing service - ExBulletin
+London Stock Exchange and Aflac Invest in BondCliQ pricing service - ExBulletin

 Asset management giant Vanguard Group said its bond traders and data scientists have started using BondCliQ data in their models in partnership with the startup.

-Yet the digital bond pricing market is crowded with small players like BondCliQ and giants like IHS Markit.
-Ltd.
+Yet the digital bond pricing market is crowded with small players like BondCliQ and giants like IHS Markit Ltd., which was recently bought by S&P Global Inc. Most electronic trading platforms also already provide users with algorithms for calculating corporate bond prices.

 The current system gives large fund managers and brokers an edge over small investors, as large companies see more and more transactions.
 U.S. Securities and Exchange Commission Chairman Gary Gensler has asked staff to consider potential price transparency reforms for corporate, mortgage and municipal bonds to level the playing field.